foxcaulfield/guides/NestJS + Prisma backend.md

   ValidationPipe,
 } from "@nestjs/common";
 import { UsersService } from "./users.service";
-import { CreateUserDto } from "src/generated-dto/user/dto/create-user.dto";
+import { ResponseUserDto } from "./dto/response-user.dto";
-import { UserDto } from "src/generated-dto/user/dto/user.dto";
+import { CreateUserDto } from "./dto/create-user.dto";
-import { UpdateUserDto } from "src/generated-dto/user/dto/update-user.dto";
+import { UpdateUserDto } from "./dto/update-user.dto";

 @UsePipes(
   new ValidationPipe({